IBMPredictiveAnalytics/STATS_GBM/Readme.md

 # STATS GBM
 ## Estimate generalized boosted regression models
- This procedure produces a set (ensemble) of individually
+ This procedure produces a set (ensemble) of individually weak regression models that in the aggregate can predict a dependent variable more accurately than standard models.
+It covers distributions from gaussian to Bernoulli-a total of ten distributions.
+It is based on the R gbm package which follows the Friedman gradient boosting method.
+This package performs the estimation.
+The accompanying package, STATS GBMPRED, is used to calculate predictions based on the results of this procedure.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for R.

 ---
 Installation intructions